-Each gram of ceftriaxone sodium contains approximately 3.6 mmol sodium.
+Each gram Xoraxon contains 3.6 mmol sodium.
 This should be taken into consideration in patients on a controlled sodium diet.

 Antibacterial spectrum

 Ceftriaxone has a limited spectrum of antibacterial activity and may not be suitable for use as a single agent for the treatment of some types of infections unless the pathogen has already been confirmed (see section 4.2).
 In polymicrobial infections, where suspected pathogens include organisms resistant to ceftriaxone, administration of an additional antibiotic should be considered.